-The Altiris line of products fully supports the use of SSL and HTTPS?
+The Altiris line of products fully supports the use of SSL/TLS and HTTPS?

-The Altiris line of products fully supports the use of SSL and HTTPS.
+The Altiris line of products fully supports the use of SSL/TLS and HTTPS.
 HTTPS is an industry standard for secure communication.
-Altiris has chosen to support and work with the industry standard rather than invent our own design for secure communication.
-By using either purchased certificates or their own custom certificates, Altiris customers have the ability to ensure that a client computer will communicate only with the server it is authenticated with.
+Altiris has chosen to support and work with the industry standard rather than invent our design for secure communication.
+By using either purchased certificates or their custom certificates, Altiris customers can ensure that a client computer will communicate only with the server it is authenticated with.
 The only way to thwart this security is to gain administrator access to the Altiris client and/or Altiris server.

 Secure Sockets Layer Protocol (SSL)

 The Secure Sockets Layer protocol (SSL) is an industry-standard security protocol that provides communications privacy over the Internet.
 The protocol allows client/server applications to communicate in a way that is designed to prevent eavesdropping, tampering, or message forgery.

 The SSL protocol provides connection security that has three basic properties: